 - The best way to vary this recipe is to use different toppings.
 Apart from pepperoni, I like to use olives, anchovies, sauteed mushrooms, sliced jalapenos, and bell pepper slices.

-- In addition to garlic granules, I like to use dried oregano and/or dried thyme.
+- In addition to garlic powder, I sometimes add ½ teaspoon of dried oregano or thyme.

-- Broil the mushrooms.
+Broil the mushrooms.
 You start by seasoning the mushrooms, then briefly broiling them to pre-cook them.
 Drain the liquids they release on paper towels.
-(Photos 1-2).

-- Stuff them.
-The next step is to fill the mushrooms with pizza sauce and cheese.
-(Photo 3).
+Stuff them.
+The next step is to fill the mushrooms with pizza sauce and cheese and add your favorite toppings.

-- Melt the cheese.
-Now broil the mushrooms briefly, just to melt the cheese.
-That's it!
-It's such a quick and easy recipe.
-(Photos 5-6).
+Melt the cheese.
+Broil the mushrooms briefly, just to melt the cheese.
+Serve immediately.

 Expert Tip